 Remember to remind yourself on a daily basis that you are a human being and as a human being you are not perfect, unflawed and accurate with 100% precision.
 You are human.
 Your flaws make you the beautiful and unique person that you are.
 Don’t try to climb up that pedestal of perfection.
 From one who knows, it bloody hurts when you fall off it.
 (Note: I don’t climb it anymore!!)

 Be aware of how kind you are to others.
-If you are honestly kind, then note are you as kind with yourself.
-If not, what one little thing could you do to be better at being kind with yourself.
-If you are not as kind as you genuinely believe you could be, then you will definitely not be kind to yourself (there is a difference between being kind, self-centred and selfish).
-Note what one little thing more could you do for others and remember to acknowledge that to yourself when you do that as it will naturally help you to feel better within yourself.
+If you are honestly kind, then note whether you are as kind to yourself.
+If not, what one little thing could you do to be better at being kind to yourself.
+If you are not as kind as you genuinely believe you could be, then start today with a tiny offer of kindness to another remembering to remind yourself of that kindness at the end of the day (there is a difference between being kind, self-centred and selfish).
+Being mindful of that one little thing more will naturally help you to feel better within yourself.

 These are only a snippet of things that you can do.
 And they are likely to change as you do because remember you are a human being, a ball of energy; you are fluid in your levels of energies and desires and so the things that will resonate with you will also change.

 Contrary to what is happening right now, change is the only constant in life (Heraclitus), and that includes You.
-You will change just like life has changed for us all right now.
+You will change just like life has changed for us all with the Coronavirus.
 We cannot go back and try again.
 We can only work through and move forward.
 Momentum will push us regardless.
-I would much rather do it with being kind to others AND myself.
+I would much rather do it by being kind to others AND myself.
 Wouldn’t you?

-This is all good in theory but can be hard in practice - if this resonated with you but you feel you need some guidance then book a FREE 30 minute exploratory call with me and we can talk about that.
-Make sure you put #BeKind in the message box along with your concern to avail of some active coaching.
-Click here to go straight to the booking page.
+This is all good in theory but can be hard in practice - if this resonated with you but you feel you need some guidance then get in touch with me and we can talk about that.
+Make sure you put #BeKind in the message box along with your concern to avail of some active coaching or click here to go straight to the booking page.

 © YMR Coaching & Development